PsychDraft LogoPsychDraft

 Absolutely not.

-All generated content must be reviewed and finalized by a licensed clinician prior to use.
+All generated content must be reviewed, edited, and finalized by a qualified clinician.

 How does PsychDraft protect sensitive clinical information?